Spanish Oven Omelet with Diced Potatoes

 Spanish tortillas – or oven omelets – make a delicious breakfast, brunch or dinner.
 They can be served warm, cold or in between (in Spain they cut them into small wedges and eat them cold!).
 Though the recipe calls for goat or feta cheese, you can use any hard or soft cheese that you like.

-3/4 lb.
-Yukon Gold or russet potato, peeled and diced
+- 3/4 lb.
+Yukon Gold potatoes or use russet potatoes, peeled and diced

-1/2 cup chopped ham or smoked turkey, sundried tomatoes, or sliced mushrooms(optional)
+- 1/2 cup chopped ham or use smoked turkey, sundried tomatoes, or sliced mushrooms, optional

-1/4 cup nonfat milk (or use any variety)
+- 1/4 cup low fat milk or use any variety

 In a medium-sized, microwave-safe bowl, sprinkle the potatoes with about 1 Tbsp. water, cover them lightly, and microwave them on high heat for 3 – 5 minutes until they are fork tender.
 (Alternatively, boil or steam them for 5 minutes on the stovetop.)

 Preheat the broiler and set the rack 4 – 5 inches from the heat source.
 Spray a heavy medium-sized, oven-proof skillet with nonstick cooking spray and heat the oil in the same skillet over medium heat.